Luca Marini: 2020

-Marini finished the French Grand Prix outside the points in 18th and at the first Aragon round he highsided off his bike and retired from the race with Lowes taking first place in the next three rounds with Marini finishing the same three rounds (Teruel, Europe, and Valencia) in 11th, 6th and 5th place respectively and finishing 2nd in Portugal behind Remy Gardner who would claimed his first win.
+Marini finished the French Grand Prix outside the points in 18th and at the first Aragon round he highsided off his bike and retired from the race with Lowes taking first place in the next three rounds with Marini finishing the same three rounds (Teruel, Europe, and Valencia) in 11th, sixth and fifth place respectively and finishing second in Portugal behind Remy Gardner who would claimed his first win.

-Marini finished the 2020 Moto2 season as the championship runner up with 196 points with over three wins and three 2nd place finishes which put Marini ahead of Lowes who had scored exactly the same points as Marini but Lowes claimed third and Marini second at the final race which meant that Marini was ahead of Lowes on countback, with Bastianini being nine points ahead of both of them.
+Marini finished the 2020 Moto2 season as the championship runner up with 196 points with over three wins and three second place finishes which put Marini ahead of Lowes who had scored exactly the same points as Marini but Lowes claimed third and Marini second at the final race which meant that Marini was ahead of Lowes on countback, with Bastianini being nine points ahead of both of them.

 MotoGP World Championship

 Sky VR46 Avintia (2021)

 For 2021, Marini moved to the MotoGP class joining the Esponsorama Avintia team along with 2020 Moto2 Champion Enea Bastianini, Marini however would use the Sky VR46 livery on his bike while Bastianini would use the Avintia livery.

-For the first two rounds of his rookie season at Qatar, Marini ended up finishing 16th and 18th respectively while his teammate Bastianini finished 10th and 11th in the first two rounds.
-Portimao saw improvement for Marini as he managed to make it into Q2 of Qualifying through free practice and started 8th on the grid, he finished the race in 12th place.
+For the first two rounds of his rookie season at Qatar, Marini ended up finishing 16th and 18th respectively while his teammate Bastianini finished tenth and 11th in the first two rounds.
+Portimao saw improvement for Marini as he managed to make it into Q2 of Qualifying through free practice and started eighth on the grid, he finished the race in 12th place.

 Mooney VR46 Racing Team (2022–2023)

 For 2022, Marini was confirmed to be staying in the premier class, partnering his 2020 teammate at Mooney VR46 Racing Team, Marco Bezzecchi.

 For 2023, Marini finished the season for Mooney VR46 Racing Team in eighth place.
 He took his first premier class podium at Austin, and his first pole position at the Indonesian Grand Prix.
-A standout performance at the Qatar Grand Prix with pole position and P3 finishes in both the sprint and feature race was his last podium as a Ducati rider.
+A standout performance at the Qatar Grand Prix with pole position and third place finishes in both the sprint and feature race was his last podium as a Ducati rider.